 A common use case is when a specific product is updated.
 Maybe getting a new color combination.
-The old product images needs to stay a while longer as the product is still in stock.
-But in parallell you want to start building marketing material based on the new and updated product.
-With structured content you’ll be able to handle multiple versions of same product without the risk of using the wrong version.
+The old product images need to stay a while longer as the product is still in stock.
+But in parallel you want to start building marketing material based on the new and updated product.
+With structured content, you’ll be able to handle multiple versions of the same product without the risk of using the wrong version.

 4. Maintaining reliability and transparency across the organization

-Internet and globalisation means that your content should be accessible 24/7.
+Internet and globalisation mean that your content should be accessible 24/7.
 To minimise strain on internal IT selecting a DAM running as a Software as a Service (SaaS) is preferred.
 This approach most often also means continuous feature updates.
 So with a monthly fee, which is easy to budget, the system is continuously improved and new features added.
-An updated system also ensures continues security updates.
+An updated system also ensures continuous security updates.

 Make sure you deliver with confidence, get a modern DAM.